 Brett A. Loftis, JD

 It doesn’t take long after meeting him to understand his passion for protecting the most vulnerable children.
-As the Chief Executive Officer of Crossnore Communities for Children, Brett Lofits leads an organization that is dedicated to growing healthy futures for children and families.
+As the Chief Executive Officer (CEO) of Crossnore Communities for Children, Brett Lofits leads an organization that is dedicated to growing healthy futures for children and families.
 His experience working in a residential program for at-risk children and as a Guardian ad Litem in South Carolina; a youth minister in Texas; and an attorney and the Executive Director of the Council for Children’s Rights in Charlotte, NC positioned him well to assume the executive role at Crossnore in 2013.

 Even after leaving that work to pursue youth ministry, Brett never lost his passion for protecting the most vulnerable children.